 This amendment would ban the corrupting practice of earmarks in the Senate for the next fiscal year.
 Although they account for a very small percentage of overall spending, earmarks are used by appropriators to buy lawmakers' votes for much larger and more consequential bills.

-This spending bill would raise taxes and crush job growth.
+This spending bill would raise taxes, increase regulations, and crush job growth.

 H.R.
 4872 makes the terrible health care legislation recently enacted even worse by adding even more job killing tax hikes, harsher penalties, and new government bureaucracies.
 It also nationalizes the student loan industry, allowing the federal government to further manipulate and inflate the cost of higher education.

 (Note: this is the initial Dodd-Frank Wall Street regulatory bill, eventually passed as H.R.
 4173.)
 This amendment would replace the previous language of the bill with a new bill to create a massive new framework of regulations on the financial sector.
 This legislation does little to restore responsibility but instead chooses to absolve the big players on Wall Street from responsibility for their role in the financial meltdown by codifying their access to taxpayer-funded bailouts.